Welcome

 Tulipa can answer questions such as:

-Not sure if Tulipa is right for your research?
+Not sure if Tulipa is right for your project?
 Feel free to ask in our Discussions!

 Scope & Features

 For modellers, here is a brief summary of Tulipa's scope and features.
-More details can be found in the Concepts or Formulation.
+More details can be found in the Concepts and Formulation.

-- Storage representation: Short- and Long-term storage constraints, even while using representative periods
+Storage representation: Short- and Long-term storage - even while using representative periods

 License